 When working on the most impressive spaceships from Star Wars, Star Trek, Alien, and other galaxies, learning more about clear 3D printing is essential.
-Ships and cars must have windows, so follow Gambody’s instructions on creating transparent 3D prints in filament and resin.
+Ships and cars must have windows, so follow Gambody’s instructions on creating transparent parts using clear 3D printer filament and resin.

 Translucent and optically clear 3D printing can be handy for many great things.
 From transparent figures and water drops to complex dentist prototypes and realistic see-through pieces, whatever you wish to recreate will be simple after mastering some techniques and exploring the tips below.